ay-lab/dcHiC/README.md

 ## Visualization Parameters

 To run visualization, specify two parameters to igvtrack.R.
 The first is an input file.
 The first column should contain bedGraph files (full compartment details or other data), the second column should define the name for each file, and the last column should contain labels for the group of each data.
-Compartment details ._must._ be named "compartment."
+Compartment details _must_ be named "compartment."

 ```bash
 file                     name          group